Morus nigra: Description

 Morus nigra is a deciduous tree growing to 12 m tall by 15 m broad.
 The leaves are 10–20 cm long by 6–10 cm broad – up to 23 cm long on vigorous shoots, downy on the underside, the upper surface rough with very short, stiff hairs.
-Each cell has 308 chromosomes in total, and exhibits tetratetracontaploidy (44x), meaning that its genome contains seven chromosomes, and each cell has 44 copies of each.
+Each somatic cell has 308 chromosomes in total, and exhibits tetratetracontaploidy (44x), meaning that its genome contains seven chromosomes, and each somatic cell has 44 copies of each.

 The fruit is a compound cluster of several small drupes that are dark purple, almost black when ripe, and they are 2.5 cm in diameter.
 Black mulberry is richly flavoured, similar to the red mulberry (Morus rubra) rather than the more insipid fruit of the white mulberry (Morus alba).
 Mulberry fruit color derives from anthocyanins.

 Sometimes other mulberry species are confused with black mulberry, particularly black-fruited individuals of the white mulberry.
 Black mulberry may be distinguished from the other species by the uniformly hairy lower surface of its leaves.

 Cultivation and uses

 Black mulberries (Morus nigra) are thought to have originated in the mountainous areas of Mesopotamia and Persia (i.e. Armenian highlands).
 Black mulberry is planted, and often naturalised, west across much of Europe, including Ukraine, and east into China.
 Now they are widespread throughout Armenia, Afghanistan, Iraq, Iran, India, Pakistan, Syria, Lebanon, Jordan, Palestine, Israel, and Turkey.

 The fruit is edible and the tree has long been cultivated for this property.
 Both the tree and the fruit are known by the Persian-derived names toot (mulberry) or shahtoot (شاه توت) (king's or "superior" mulberry), or, in Arabic, as shajarat tukki.
 Often, jams and sherbets are made from the fruit in this region.

+The fruit has been present in the Southern Levant since antiquity.
+In the Books of Maccabees, it is noted that the Greeks used the fruit to provoke their war elephants in preparation for battle against Jewish rebels during the Maccabean Revolt in the 2nd century BCE.
+The fruit is also mentioned in the Mishnah and later rabbinic texts.
+In the 9th century CE, Al-Kindi referenced the fruit as having healing seeds, while Ibn Badis, writing in the 11th century, noted its use in the production of ink.

 In Europe, the largest-documented local concentration of black mulberries may be found in the vineyards of Pukanec in Slovakia, which contain 470 black mulberry trees.

 The black mulberry was imported into Britain in the 17th century in the hope that it would be useful in the cultivation of silkworms (Bombyx mori).
 It was unsuccessful in that enterprise because silkworms prefer the white mulberry.
-However, the plantings have left a legacy of large and old trees in many country house gardens and it was listed in the Award of Garden Merit of the Royal Horticultural Society until 2013.
-It was much used in folk medicine, especially in the treatment of ringworm.
+However, the plantings have left a legacy of large and old trees in many country house gardens.
+The cultivars, M. nigra 'Chelsea' (Syn.
+'King James'), and M. nigra 'Jerusalem' have been awarded the Award of Garden Merit by the Royal Horticultural Society.
+Both cultivars are female (F) and self-fertile.
+M. nigra was much used in folk medicine, especially in the treatment of tapeworm.